NA-50 of the Peruvian Air Force

 Chosen Configuration:

-The North American NA-50 in service with the “Cuerpo Aeronautico del Peru” – Peruvian Air Force, extended landing gear, metallic finish.
+The North American NA-50 was in service with the “Cuerpo Aeronautico del Peru” – Peruvian Air Force, extended landing gear, metallic finish.

 Markings: